kdunee/quizgen/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
+3. Install the project in editable mode: `pip install -e .`
-3. Make your changes.
+4. Make your changes.
-4. Submit a Pull Request with a description of your changes.
+5. Submit a Pull Request with a description of your changes.

 For bug reports or feature requests, please open an issue on GitHub.
 Ensure that your contributions follow the coding guidelines.